vivekgshan/Log-Processing/BACKEND/logcreator/Readme.txt

-This is logcreator file for Testing.
+This is logcreator file for Testing Purpouse.

 1) So as soon we start the logcreator application it will create folder application it self.
 Following is the path